 Posted by Willy Franzen on May 11, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 College students have a reputation for being broke, yet they always find a way to buy the essentials (most often that seems to be beer).
 In fact, most students borrow money to pay for their education, so it seems a bit odd to consider them a lending source.
 Yet that’s exactly what Lend for America is doing.
 They’re a New Brunswick, NJ based non-profit that believes that “with the right tools, college students can change the lives of their communities’ low-income families and gain a broader social perspective.”
 The tools they are talking about are centered around microfinance–a way that people even on college student budgets can make a meaningful investment.